dgoodlad/d.goodlad.net/content/articles/home_file_server.md

 but it's ugly and unstable.
 The FreeBSD ports system doesn't have any of the netatalk-2.2 betas available, so it looks like I'll likely have to write my own.

+*UPDATE*: The most recent version of FreeNAS, 8.0.2-RELEASE, includes an updated version of `netatalk`.
+It supports the features required by Lion for out-of-the-box Time Machine support.

 ### SABnzbd, Sick Beard and Couch Potato

 I use these tools to acquire video from usenet.
 I'm considering moving these from my Mac Mini to the file server, but have yet to decide if I'll do so.

+*UPDATE*: I have installed all of these, and they're running nicely.
+There are a number of people on the FreeNAS forums who have done so and documented their experiences.